Bredon Hill: Literature and the arts

 I hear you, I will come.

 Bredon Hill is the birthplace of farmer and writer Fred Archer (1915–1999), whose many books describe, in vivid prose, life on the farms and in the villages, particularly during the first part of the 20th century.

 The author John Moore described life on and around Bredon Hill in the early 20th century in the Brensham Trilogy.

 Julius Harrison's 1941 composition for violin and orchestra, Bredon Hill, takes its name from the hill which he could see from his home.

 The children's author Ursula Moray Williams lived on the hill in Beckford from 1945 until her death in 2006.

 Contemporary arts and crafts

 There is a lively local arts scene around the hill such as the Bredon Hill Open Studios group of artists, designers and craftspeople who open up their studios to the public.
 This group includes the artist Samantha Dadd, Conderton Pottery and Beckford Silk-printing workshop.
 Contemporary artists painting the local area include Nick Holdsworth and Tony Whitehouse.

 Incidental information

 When Worcester Cathedral was damaged in the English Civil War, it was repaired with stone brought from Bredon.

 A well-known local saying, which predicts bad weather, goes: "When Bredon Hill has on his hat, men of the vale beware of that".

 Villages

-The hill is made up from land belonging to10 9 parishes.
+The hill is made up from land belonging to 9 parishes.
 Working clockwise from the summit these are: